ahartloper/rlmtp/protocols/readme.md

 This protocol is for the file [specimen_directory]/specimen_description.csv.
 The specimen_description file is optional, it's purpose is to keep a record the specimen properties, testing personnel, testing machine, PID parameters, etc.,.
-The standard file can be found at rlmtp/rlmtp/tests/specimen_description_standard.csv

 The format of this file is not line specific, the order of lines below is only recommended.
 The first entry in each line is a specific keyword, and the entries given in brackets are the associated values.